Mega Man Battle Network (video game): Plot

-The protagonists eventually learn that the criminals are all connected to an organization called the "WWW (World Three)".
+The main protagonists eventually learn that the criminals are all connected to an organization called the "WWW (World Three)".
 The WWW intentionally infects computer networks with computer viruses so as to hinder their normal operations and hack vital information.
-The group is led by Dr. Wily, a former colleague of Lan's grandfather.
+The group is led by Dr. Wily, a former colleague of Lan's late grandfather.
 While working together, Wily had specialized in robotics while Lan's grandfather specialized in networks, which eventually led to NetNavis.
 The government cut Wily's funding, opting instead to pursue Hikari's NetNavi project.
 Wily's goal throughout the game is to collect four super programs with which the "LifeVirus" may be constructed.
 The LifeVirus is a nearly indestructible virus capable of wiping out the Net and all associated devices.
-The protagonists infiltrate the WWW, but MegaMan.EXE becomes disabled.
+The main protagonists infiltrate the WWW, but MegaMan becomes disabled.
 Chaud arrives and gives Lan a batch file from Dr. Hikari to restore his Navi.
 After receiving the file "Hub.bat", Lan questions his father about the name.
-It is revealed the MegaMan.EXE is actually a unique Navi made by Lan's father.
-When Lan's twin brother, Hub, died at a young age, Dr. Hikari transferred Hub's consciousness into the NetNavi MegaMan.EXE.
-This created a special physical and virtual bond between the two brothers.
-In the end, Lan and MegaMan.EXE manage to defeat Wily, destroy the LifeVirus, and restore peace to ACDC.
+It is revealed the MegaMan is actually a unique Navi made by Lan's father.
+When Lan's twin brother, Hub Hikari, died from a heart trouble at a young age, Dr. Hikari transferred Hub's consciousness into the NetNavi MegaMan.
+This created a special physical and virtual bond between the two twin brothers.
+In the end, Lan and MegaMan manage to defeat Wily, destroy the LifeVirus, and restore peace to ACDC and the world.